 Research from neuroscience suggests that our brains use the neurotransmitter dopamine as an internal guidance system to reach goals.
 An animal study showed that the dopamine signal in the brain gets stronger as the goal gets closer.
-It’s sort of a “Marco Polo” effect that influences choices made to direct action toward a goal, and adjusts expectations about how close or far away the goal really is.
+It’s sort of a “Marco Polo” effect that influences choices made to direct action toward a goal and adjusts expectations about how close or far away from the goal really is.

 4. Your inner voice is a potent goal-achievement tool.

 Reacting impulsively can thwart goal achievement, and research shows that your inner voice is an effective way to control impulses.
-A study suggests that simple things like telling yourself “Keep going, you can do it” while you’re exercising really does help keep you moving, and sidetracks the impulse to give up because the activity is getting harder.
+A study suggests that simple things like telling yourself, “Keep going, you can do it,” while you’re exercising really does help keep you moving, and side-tracks the impulse to give up because the activity is getting harder.